Download a FREE E-Book with 20 Easy Weeknight Dinners

 Turn instant pot on to sauté and pour in the avocado oil.
 When the oil is hot add the chicken thighs to the instant pot and brown them for 3 minutes on each side.

 While the chicken is cooking rinse your rice until the water runs clean.
 It is important to make sure the rice is thoroughly rinsed.
-Remove the browned chicken from the instant pot and add the diced onion.
+Remove the browned chicken from the instant pot and add the diced medium onion.

 Step 2: sauté onions and rinse rice